Domino's Pizza Group: Germany

 In April 2011, the group acquired a majority stake in the exclusive master franchise to own, operate and franchise Domino's Pizza stores in Germany.
 As of April 2021 there are over 330 stores in Germany.

 The first German store opened in Berlin in 2010, and today, the company has five in the city.
 Other store locations also include Bonn and Aachen.
 The Domino's store in Cologne was one of three stores opening on that day, which were recognised as the 5,000th international store for Domino's Pizza Inc. The other two 5,000th stores were Rio de Janeiro, Brazil & Penang, Malaysia.

 Switzerland

 On 24 September 2012, Domino's Pizza Group acquired Domino's Pizza Switzerland AG, which provides the company with the exclusive right to operate and franchise Domino's stores in Switzerland, Liechtenstein and Luxembourg, as well as an option to acquire the Master Franchise Agreement for Austria.
 In 2021 the loss-making chain was sold for CHF 300,000 to an undisclosed buyer.

+Latest history

+In November 2025, the company's UK chief executive, Andrew Rennie, left the company with immediate effect.
+Rennie was replaced on an interim basis by COO Nicola Frampton who was later confirmed as the permanent CEO in March 2026.